google/applied-machine-learning-intensive/amli/v2/content/xx_career_development/04_the_art_of_networking.md

 ---

 6.)
-DO: use appropriate salutations/closings
+DO: use appropriate salutations/closings {.big}

 * “Hi” is fine for casual emails, but “Hello” is better for more formal emails
   * “Dear” is probably antiquated at this point